 Traditionally, most inkjet printers use dye-based inks.
 The justification has always been a more comprehensive color range and lower cost.
 But dyes are pretty volatile; they are merely watercolors.
 Dyes are completely water soluble and can significantly be affected by the environment - incredibly ultraviolet light (UV) and moisture.

-Once these dye-based prints are exposed to the elements, dye inks can fade in the sunlight or bleed when they get wet.
-These changes can happen suddenly too.
+Once these dye-based prints are exposed to the elements, dye inks can fade in sunlight or bleed when they get wet.
+These changes can also happen suddenly.

 Pigment-based Plotter Ink